voldikss/vim-floaterm/README.md

 #### **`g:floaterm_autoinsert`**

-Type `bool`.
+Type `Boolean`.
 Whether to enter Terminal-mode after opening a floaterm.

 Default: `v:true`

 #### **`g:floaterm_autohide`**

-Type `boolean`.
+Type `Boolean`.
 Decide whether to hide previous floaterms before switching to or opening a new one.

 Default: `v:true`.

 ### Keymaps

 This plugin doesn't supply any default mappings.
-To use a recommended mappings, put the following code in your `vimrc`.
+The following is a configuration example.

 ```vim
 " Configuration example